Marc Walder: Digital Switzerland

 Walder initiated the «Digital Zurich 2025» project in 2013.
 Together with representatives of the city, the canton and business leaders, Zurich is to become the digital capital of Europe.
 In 2016, the initiative was extended to the whole of Switzerland in order to make even greater use of the local advantage.
 At the same time, «Digital Zurich 2025» was renamed into «digitalswitzerland».
 In 2017, Walder initiated the first Swiss Digital Day, which took place on November 21.
 On 25 October 2018 the second edition of the Swiss Digital Day took place under the motto «experience digital together».
 The third Digital Day took place on 3 September 2019 under the motto "Dialogue and the Discussion of Digitization".
 This time, the nationwide action day was dedicated to the topic of "lifelong learning".
 With this initiative Walder wants to encourage the Swiss population to lifelong learning.
 One day before the third Digital Day, on 2 September 2019, the first Swiss Global Digital Summit took place.
 Walder and Federal President Ueli Maurer invited leading representatives from business and science to Geneva.
 The aim of this meeting was the launch of the Swiss Digital Initiative (SDI), which in the coming years should contribute to a fair approach in the digital world as well.
-Walder serves as President of the Steering Committee and as a member of the executive committee at digitalswitzerland.
+Walder is President of the Steering Committee and a member of the executive committee at digitalswitzerland.
 At the Digital Economy Award Night 2019, Walder was awarded the «Digital Economy Ambassador» prize.
 He was honored for his commitment to the Swiss economy and the ICT industry.
 The fourth edition of the Swiss Digital Days took place from 1 to 3 November 2020.
 For the first time, the event was spread over several days due to its importance and size.
 This year, Walder again announced major news regarding the "digitalswitzerland" location initiative.
 His aim is to extend the initiative to Europe.
 The following representatives were invited and joined the European alliance: Besides Marc Walder and Ivo Furrer - President of digitalswitzerland, these are Marcus Wallenberg - Chairman of the SEB and co-founder of the Swedish Digitaltag Initiative Digital@Idag, Susanne Ackum - President Future Work Forum Sweden, Nebojša Đurđević - CEO Digital Serbia Initiative, Dipl.-Vw.
 Klemens Himpele - CIO of the City of Vienna; Aleksander Kutela - President of the Board of Directors of the Digital Poland Foundation, Constantine Vasuk - Director of the IT Ukraine Association and Patrick Stahl - Co-Managing Director digital-liechtenstein.li.